 Knowledge of how the economy works has become essential to businesses around the world.
 The idea that the way companies and organisations, consumers and governments make decisions that will affect the operation, performance and eventual success of a firm has been embedded within business administration, which makes the programme Economics & Management the broadest business degree offered by Wittenborg.
-Economics concerns the conduct of business within the local social and political environment, looking at the conduct of business, government policy-making, laws and restrictions and the enormous changes taking place within Europe, Americas, Asia, Africa and the rest of the world.
+Economics concerns the conduct of business within the local, social and political environment, looking at the conduct of business, government policy-making, laws and restrictions and the enormous changes taking place within Europe, America, Asia, Africa and the rest of the world.

 The programme covers many of the IBA fields however focuses on the management of core areas of business that are fundamental to the economics of the organisation, such as quality control and logistics as well as the comparative areas of financial management and business accountancy.
 Excursions to profit and non-profit organisations will be arranged and Economics and Management students will also be given the opportunity to create a start-up business, through a series of modules including Business Plan.

 Key business modules include World Wide Business and Law, Logistics, and Quality Management, however the Economics & Management programme also fully prepares students for administering business through modules in Accounting, Bookkeeping and Finance.

 During their second year, Economics & Management students will be taught a variety of specialisation courses.
 Procurement & Production, Business Philosophy and Managing Organisations are among them.

 Procurement & Production focuses on the purchasing and supply function of an enterprise.
 Students have to show how these functions interrelate with the rest of the organisation.